 Hélène holds a Research Master’s Degree in Socio-anthropology, realised between France and Burkina Faso, as well as a Professional Master’s Degree in Local Development.
 She is of French nationality but obtained Burkinabe nationality as well in 2010.
 She has worked for various entities in Burkina Faso, such as the Citizenship Laboratory, UNDP, and the French NGO “Entrepreneurs du Monde”, in which she was Country Manager for almost 6 years.
 These experiences allowed her to carry out different projects and researches, in particular in the field, focusing on decentralisation, citizenship, entrepreneurship, professional insertion, energy and microfinance, among others.
 She has developed strong abilities in project management, human resource management, planning, financial projection and budget management.

-With a Master’s Degree in Rural Development and Cooperation and a University Diploma in Regional Development and CSR Management, Patricio has over 10 years of professional experience in community relations and territorial development in Europe, Africa and South America, in the areas of public policies, international cooperation and extractive industry.
-In recent years he has coordinated programmes for various large mining companies in Latin America, in particular as regards stakeholder engagement and Social Impact Assessments (SIA).
+With a Master’s Degree in Rural Development and Cooperation and a University Diploma in Regional Development and CSR Management, Patricio has over 10 years of professional experience in community relations and territorial development in Europe, Africa and South America, in the areas of public policies, international cooperation and the extractive industry.
+In recent years he has coordinated programmes for various large mining companies in Latin America, in particular stakeholder engagement activities and the elaboration of Social Impact Assessments (SIA).

 With a Master’s Degree in Management and Practice of Development and two undergraduate degrees, one in Government and International Affairs, and one in Business Management, Julie is an expert in International Cooperation for Development.
 She has over 10 years of professional experience in developing, monitoring and evaluating development projects regarding operational, financial and administrative aspects.
 She has carried out consulting activities for the International Labour Organisation (ILO) and the Organisation of American States focusing on the institutional architecture for guaranteeing ethnic communities’ rights, community relationship with the private sector and socio-environmental conflicts in the mining and energy sectors.
 She participated in various ILO and World Bank events as a panellist in Peru, Honduras and Guatemala on these topics.

-Graduate from Los Andes University and Colombia National University in development management and practices, as well as in zootechnics, Adriana has more than 7 years of professional experience.
-She is an expert for the design, implementation, monitoring and evaluation of development projects, particularly in the context of rural organisations’ strengthening, productive strengthening and environmental management.
-Her experience allowed her to support the programme “Colombia Transforma”, aiming at strengthening the capacities of the Colombian government and civil society organisations, promoting collaboration between different private, public and civil society stakeholders, for the planning and implementation processes related to peace agreements, and for fostering territorial development.
+With a master's degree in development management and practices from Los Andes University, Colombia, as well as a bachelor's degree in zootechnics from the Colombian National University, Adriana is an expert for the design, implementation, monitoring and evaluation of development projects, particularly in the context of community-based organisations’ strengthening, collaborating with the public and international cooperation sectors.
+She has more than 7 years of professional experience in project coordination, focusing on territorial development projects and also working with Afro-descendant and indigenous communities of the Pacific coast of Colombia.
+More recently, her experience allowed her to support the implementation of the USAID programme “Colombia Transforma”, aiming at strengthening the capacities of the Colombian government and civil society organisations as well as promoting collaboration between different private, public and civil society stakeholders in order to allow for a better planning and faster implementation of the colombian Peace Agreement and to foster territorial development.

 Romain holds a Master’s Degree in Geography with a specialisation in Globalisation and Development.
 He has specialised in cartography, spatial analysis and implementation of Geographic Information Systems (GIS).
 For more than 6 years, he has been organising field surveys and providing cartographic support on the African continent for development projects or in consulting firms.
 He is now involved in various projects, and particularly Resettlement Action Plans (RAP), in which he manages the design of GIS, the supervision of asset inventory campaigns, socio-economic surveys and the production of communication materials.